tada/pljava/src/site/markdown/use/policy.md

 Those examples should be changed to use a property that is normally readable, such as `java.version` or `org.postgresql.pljava.version`._

+### Class static initializers

+If validating (`check_function_bodies` is `on`), class static initializers will be run at `CREATE FUNCTION` time in a bid to catch as many issues early as possible.
+They will be run in the same access control context that would be used at run time to call the function being declared.

+Classes besides the one containing the target method can also be loaded and
+resolved: all those corresponding to the method's parameter and return types, for example.
+Their initializers will not be forced to run by PL/Java's validator, but will be run if the static initializer of the class being validated accesses them in any of the ways that trigger class initialization in Java.

+If a class contains several methods that would be given different access control contexts (declared with different `trust` or `language` attributes, say), the permissions available when the class initializer runs will be those of whichever function is called first in a given session (or, by the validator, for whichever `CREATE FUNCTION` is seen first in a session).
+Therefore, when putting actions that require permissions into a class's static initializer, those actions should require only the common subset of permissions that the initializer could be run with no matter which function is called or declared first.
+Actions that require other specific permissions could be deferred until the first call of a function known to be granted those permissions.

+Such actions can be left in the static initializer if a function granted the needed permissions is known to always be the first one that the application will call in any given session.
+Likewise, `provides`/`requires` ordering can be used to generate the `CREATE FUNCTION` commands in the deployment descriptor in such an order that the first function declared has the permissions the class initializer will need.

+A way to ensure early detection of permission/policy problems could be to deliberately put operations requiring the needed permissions, or even simple `AccessController.checkPermission` calls, into a class's static initializer.
+Problems with the policy granting insufficient permissions can then be caught at `CREATE FUNCTION` time when validation is enabled.

 ## Troubleshooting

 When in doubt what permissions may need to be granted in `pljava.policy` to run